ibst1/allele-spectrum/README.md

 CpG
 -->

 Finally, we can compare the allele frequency spectrum of the other great apes to the human reference genome.
 Figure 5 shows only fixed sites and figure 6 shows both fixed and polymorphic sites.
-The spectra match nicely, indicating that a similar mechanism (point mutations) is responsible for the genetic differences between the species.
+The spectra match nicely, once again indicating that a similar mechanism is responsible for the genetic differences between the species.

 <figure>
   <img src="figures/primates_fixed.png" alt="" width=500px/>